Internet in North Korea

 Internet access is available in North Korea, but is only permitted with special authorization.
-It is primarily used for government purposes, and also by foreigners.
+It is primarily used for government purposes, and by foreigners.
 The country has some broadband infrastructure, including fiber optic links between major institutions.
 Online services for most individuals and institutions are provided through a free domestic-only network known as Kwangmyong, with access to the global Internet limited to a much smaller group.

 Service providers and access

 Internet access in North Korea is available from Internet service provider Star Joint Venture Co., a joint venture between the North Korean government's Ministry of Post and Telecommunications and Thailand-based Loxley Pacific.
 Star JV took control of North Korea's Internet address allocation on 21 December 2009.
 Prior to Star JV, Internet access was available only via a satellite link to Germany, or for some government uses through direct connections with China Unicom.
-Nearly all of North Korea's Internet traffic is routed through China.
+Almost all of North Korea's Internet traffic is routed through China.
+Many of North Korea's physical Internet connections go through a line that runs from Pyongyang to China, connecting to China Unicom.
+There are longstanding rumors of a secret T1 line which is used to link devices used by the highest officials at much higher speeds and makes them appear with Chinese IP addresses.
+North Korea is also believed to route some Internet connections through satellite-based systems.

 Since February 2013, foreigners have been able to access the Internet using the 3G telecommunications network provided by Koryolink.